|

 additional expenses.
 Most panel physicians are located in the

-The State Department Cable instituting this policy appears below:
+for your visa!
+The State Department Cable instituting this policy appears below: DOS Visa Policy

 Telegram to Consular Posts on Processing Visa Applicants with Drunk